Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 be more similar to that of the enclosed navbars.
 Changed From an anchor element with a class of "nav-link" to a nav element with a class of "navbar".
 This allowed the navbar to remain open.

-2. The container classes from bootstrap were applied to the third and fourth elements within the mobile navbar, creating an inbalance within the appearence of the navbar thus requiring the addition of a div with the class of container wrapping the first and second li elements.
+2. The container classes from bootstrap were applied to the third and fourth elements within the mobile navbar, creating an imbalance within the appearance of the navbar thus requiring the addition of a div with the class of container wrapping the first and second li elements.
 This added the required classes and fixed the imbalance.

 3. The HTML file would be completely unstyled, however this was resolved by adding "{% load static %}" to the base.html to prevent any elements from being unstyled.

-4. When connecting the input within the form to the search query the information entered would not be processed and all products would show despite lack of relevence.
+4. When connecting the input within the form to the search query the information entered would not be processed and all products would show despite lack of relevance.
 The problem turned out to be a mismatch between the name searched for by the python search code and the name attribute on the inputs.
 This was fixed by matching the two.

 5. In the view_product.html, the image is normally meant to lead to a product.image.url, however this link was the same even with the noimage.png loaded in the absence of a product image.
 A fix to this was removing the anchor element around the noimage.png loader, as it is not necessary and can crash the application.